The Human Skeleton and Bones: Interesting and Surprising Facts

 The appendicular skeleton is made of the limbs and their associated bones.
-It includes the bones of the hands, arms, feet and legs as well as the pelvic bones, the scapula or shoulder blade and the clavicle or collar bone.
+It includes the bones of the hands, arms, feet, and legs as well as the pelvic bones, the scapula or shoulder blade, and the clavicle or collar bone.

 - The skull is made of the cranium and the facial bones.

 - The cranium is made of eight bones that fit tightly together.

 - Sinuses are connected to the nose via tubes called ducts.

-- When skulls of people who died a long time ago are discovered, only the bridge of the noise remains.
+- When skulls of people who died a long time ago are discovered, only the bridge of the nose remains.
 Like the ear lobes, the rest of the nose is made of cartilage, not bone.
 Cartilage decays faster than bone after death.